-Children who are close in age (less than two years) seem to do well in almost any double stroller, while children who are 2-4 years apart often do better in a side-by-side stroller or in a tandem with one “primary” seat and a smaller seat.
+Children who are close in age (less than two years) seem to do well in almost any double stroller, while children who are 2-4 years apart often do better in a side-by-side stroller or in a tandem stroller with one “primary” (larger) seat and a smaller seat.

-A preschooler who is too cool to sit in a stroller may still want the option to ride in a sit and stand.
-In fact, many preschoolers seem to prefer standing (vs. sitting) in a sit and stand stroller (below), but every child is different.
+A preschooler who is too cool to sit in a stroller may still want the option to ride in a sit-and-stand.
+In fact, many preschoolers seem to prefer standing (vs. sitting) in a sit-and-stand stroller (below), but every child is different.

 Most preschoolers are just fine walking alongside the stroller, but sometimes it’s nice to have them both contained and under control, like in a crowded market.

-Best Double Strollers
+Types of Double Strollers

 Shopping for a double stroller is even more confusing, not to mention much more expensive.
-Not to worry, we’ve selected our favorite doubles of 2016/17 and broken them down into nine distinct categories (below).
+Not to worry, we’ve selected our favorite doubles and broken them down into 7 distinct categories (below).